-Advice to students: Nossal High School, in conjunction with Monash University and former Vice Chancellor Leon Pitterman, encourages all our students considering a career in Health or Medicine to consider this course.
+Advice to students: Nossal High School, in conjunction with Monash University and former Vice Chancellor Leon Pitterman, encourages all students interested in a career in Health or Medicine to consider this course.
 The knowledge of diet related diseases and how this impacts the human body will give students breadth and extended knowledge for university entry interviews.
-Diet related diseases are a major cause of death in the Australian community, therefore this study will support students considering further studies in health and medicine.
+Diet related diseases are a major cause of death in the Australian community, therefore, this study will support students considering further studies in health and medicine.

 Year 10 Year 11 Year 12

+Units 1 & 2 Units 3 & 4

-Option 1 Year 10 Food Technology Unit 1 & 2 Food Studies Unit 3 & 4 Food Studies
+Option 1 Year 10 Food Technology Food Food

+reennoregy Studies Studies

-Option 2 Unit 1 & 2 Food Studies Unit 3 & 4 Food Studies
+Units 1 & 2 Units 3 & 4

+Option 2 Food Food

+Studies Studies

+Units 3 & 4

+Option 3 Food

+Studies

-Option 3 Unit 3 & 4 Food Studies
+Units 3 & 4

-Option 4 Unit 3 & 4 Food Studies
+Option 4 Food

+Studies